Catharine Newsome Jewell: Early life and education

 She belonged to the school of celebrità, with the experience of studying under the great singing masters of her era both in the U.S. and Europe, including Franz Xavier Arens, Marcel Chadeigne, Marcelle Demougeot, Herman Devries, Emma Nevada, Jean de Reszke, Tullio Serafin, and Maria Laura Vimercati of Milan.

 Career

-Jewell had a career of singing in Europe for 12 years.
-She then returned to the U.S., where she appeared in an extensive tour of concerts and recitals.
+Jewell's singing career in Europe lasted for 12 years.

+Returning to the U.S., she appeared in an extensive tour of concerts and recitals.
 In 1904, she toured with the Ben-Hur Opera Company.
-In 1906, she was performing in Columbus, Georgia, having left the Ben-Hur Opera Company.
+In 1906, she was performing in Columbus, Georgia, having left the Ben-Hur Opera Company, and in 1908, it was reported that she was teaching singing at the Brenan Conservatory in Gainesville, Georgia.

-In 1908, the Musical Courier reported that Jewell, formerly a teacher of singing at the Brenan Conservatory at Gainesville, Georgia, had left Paris for Florence, where she was expected to stay for a long period.